younghch/operating-system-three-easy-pieces-homework/homework-code/virtualization/process-api/README.md

 #### 7. Write a program that creates a child process, and then in the child closes standard output (STDOUT FILENO).
 What happens if the child calls printf() to print some output after closing the descriptor?

+It can not write output.

-8. Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the pipe() system call.
+#### 8. Write a program that creates two children, and connects the standard output of one to the standard input of the other, using the pipe() system call.

+Done